The Future of Code Enforcement, Housing & Equity

 3:00pm - 4:00pm EST / 12:00pm - 1:00pm PST

-Co-sponsored by the AIA Housing and Community Development Knowledge Committee
+Co-sponsored by the AIA Housing and Community Development Knowledge Committee and is registered with the AIA/CES for continuing professional education.

 Code enforcement is an important government tool designed to keep neighborhoods and the people who live in them safe and healthy.
 As first responders for the built environment, code enforcement officials have the power to restore distressed property, preserve neighborhoods, protect renters and low-income homeowners, increase neighborhood resiliency and strengthen community.
 This session will highlight the impacts of code enforcement on the health, safety and well-being of renters, tenants and residents across New York state.
 In the context of rising disinvestment in Black and Brown communities and a history of redlining and displacement, we will talk about how code enforcement agencies are addressing the root causes of unsafe and unhealthy housing conditions, putting equity front and center, and transforming their engagement with residents.
 Given the numerous housing challenges brought on by the pandemic, it is critical that we evaluate and re-imagine systems like code enforcement to advance healthier and more equitable communities.